 Whip your finances into shape with a free money app

 Pros: With Mint, you can safely and securely pull together your checking and savings accounts, as well as credit cards, loans, and investments—including 529 college savings accounts for your kids, your 401(k), or an IRA.
 Mint’s overview of your finances, displayed in easy to understand graphs, charts, and lists, is the gold standard.
-It can also set up a monthly budget for you.
-To get you started, there are some preexisting categories, like “groceries,” “rent,” and “mortgage payments.”
-You can also create custom budgets, which is great for a family vacation, tracking spending at back-to-school time, or holiday gift-giving.
-As your transactions come in via your credit card or checking account, they’re automatically deducted from these different budgets.
-When you spend beyond what you’ve allocated, Mint sends you an alert, nudging you back toward frugality other important money goals. to get it done.
+It can also set up a monthly budget using preexisting categories, like “groceries” and “rent.”
+You can also create custom budgets, which is great for a family vacation, back-to-school spending, or holiday gift-buying.
+As your spending transactions come in via your credit card or checking account, they’re automatically deducted from these different budgets.
+When you spend beyond what you’ve allocated, Mint can send you an alert, nudging you back on track.

-Unlike Mint, this prettily designed app does not track non-financial bills, such as insurance and utilities.
-And you can’t add offline information like rent you owe or cash you paid your babysitter.
-But like Mint, it’s free, and it links all your accounts into one personal financial clearinghouse.
-Clarity can also send you notifications (low balance alert, spending update, bill due date, etc.), track bills, and help you set and meet savings goals.
-Unique to Clarity, the “Anything You’d Like to Cancel?” screen suggests potentially wasteful recurring charges you may want to lose.
+Pros: Like Mint, this sleek, free app links up all your accounts into one personal financial clearinghouse.
+Clarity can also send you notifications (low balance alerts, spending updates, bill due dates, etc.), track bills, and help you set and meet savings goals.
+Unique to Clarity, the “Anything you’d like to cancel?” screen suggests potentially wasteful recurring charges you may want to lose.
 You can also open a high-yield saving account with Marcus, the online bank from Goldman Sachs, which owns Clarity.
 (Current interest rate: 1.7%.)

 Cons: Unlike Mint, Clarity does not track all bills; for example, it excludes insurance and utilities.
 And you can’t manually add in cash transactions, even big ones like rent you paid in cash, or payments to babysitters or other services.